 Are you concerned about your son or daughter’s performance at school?
 Are they getting the support they need?
-Find out your child’s cognitive profile so you can ensure that their learning needs are met.
+Find out your child’s cognitive profile to ensure their learning needs are met.

 If you live in the North Florida area, you can make an in-person appointment for a psychoeducational or gifted evaluation with me via Florida Psychological Associates.

 Josh is a 4 year old boy from California.
 Here is his story, told by his mom.